Xilinx/Vitis_Model_Composer/Tutorials/AIE-PL/AIE_HLS_tutorial/README.md

 ![](./Images/connection2.png)

-* The output sample rate (green color) is 15.625 MHz.
+* The output sample rate (blue color) is 62.5 MHz.
 This is the same sample rate as the HLS Kernel; the HLS to AIE block is single-rate.
-* The output data type is `cint32`.
+* The output data type is `cint16`.
 * The output signal is a variable-sized signal with a maximum size of `16`.

 ## Interface From AIE to HLS